-Jesus tells the disciples to have faith in God and to speak to mountains without any doubt in their hearts.
 Perhaps instead of seeds of faith, you’ve had seeds of doubt and fear planted in your heart.
 Pray for the Spirit of God to uproot those things today and activate your faith through prayer.

 Another parable put he forth unto them, saying, The kingdom of heaven is like to a grain of mustard seed, which a man took, and sowed in his field: